zhiim/nvim_config/README.md

 - Make
 - Python (optional, to use LSP)
 - Ripgrep (optional, to search with telescope)
-- Node.js (optional, to use Prettier, markdownlint and github copilot)
+- Node.js (optional, to use Prettier)
 - fd (optioanl, to use venv_selector)
 - llvm and MSVC (optional, C++ in windows)